joshbegley/nyt-latest/previous.md

 `As a paragon of the New Jack Swing sound, the band recorded three platinum albums and a slew of hits, including “Feels Good.”`\
 https://nytimes.com/2025/03/07/arts/music/dwayne-wiggins-dead.html

-**‘Needed to turn the page’: The Bruins begin a new era with a roster-smashing deadline day**\
+**‘Needed to turn the page’: Bruins begin new era with roster-smashing deadline day**\
 `Boston general manager Don Sweeney explained a startling trade-deadline overhaul that left his team unrecognizable.`\
 https://nytimes.com/athletic/6185738/2025/03/07/bruins-trade-deadline-overhaul-marchand-coyle-carlo/